 Educators have found a new way to use Friskies’ JitterBug app in gym class.
 They simply wirelessly display their iPad or iPhone onto the wall using a projector.
 When a student hits a bug on the wall with a ball, the teacher taps the bug on his or her screen to make that bug disappear.
 To the students, it looks like they are making the bugs disappear when they hit one.
 In reality, the teacher simply monitors the wall to see which bugs the students hit and then taps the same bugs on the device.
 Pretty cool, right?

 It sounds complicated, but this is very easy as well.
 In the video, the teacher has the iPad wirelessly mirrored to an Apple TV®, and the Apple TV is connected to a projector.
-However, PhysEd teacher Jared Carder did it by wirelessly mirroring his iPad to Reflector® software on his computer.
+However, PhysEd teacher Jared Carder did it by wirelessly mirroring his iPad to Reflector software on his computer.
 His computer was connected to the projector, so he didn’t need an Apple TV at all.
-Reflector software ($15) is a more cost-effective alternative to Apple TV ($149).
+Reflector software is a much more cost-effective alternative to Apple TV ($149).

 — Jared Carder (@jcarder87) November 21, 2016

 Either way, what a cool use of technology to get kids engaged and moving.
 The ingenuity of teachers around the world amazes us every day.

 Want the same great technology that innovative educators are using to do this and more?